muldbjerg/muldbjerg.com/src/content/blog/2023/are-your-images-ready-for-the-web.md

 ## To use it our self

-You can copy the script - add in a <a href="https://tinypng.com/developers" target="_blank" rel="noopener noreferrer">TinyPNG api key</a> - <a href="https://www.simplykyra.com/how-to-run-a-bash-script-from-anywhere-on-your-apple-computer/" target="_blank" rel="noopener noreferrer">follow the guide</a> - and then type this in a terminal:
+You can copy the script - add in a [TinyPNG api key](https://tinypng.com/developers) - [follow the guide](https://www.simplykyra.com/how-to-run-a-bash-script-from-anywhere-on-your-apple-computer/) - and then type this in a terminal:

 `optimtize-img.sh [--PATH TO IMAGE--]`